| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 trouble and getting in the way.
 The smooth surface was drying so we made some more

+adjustments to tighten the car a bit more for the heat.
 At the drop of the green I can run with the pack but before we

 complete the lap, some one spins.
 As we roll around getting reset for the start, it starts